ajrigby/COLTE/README.md

 # COLTE: CO Local Thermodynamic Equilibrium
-A program that produces LTE-based column density cubes from 12CO, 13CO (&amp; C18O).
+A program that produces LTE-based column density cubes from 12CO, 13CO (&amp; C18O), largely following the procedure outlined in [Rigby et al. 2019](https://ui.adsabs.harvard.edu/abs/2019A%26A...632A..58R/abstract), which uses COHRS 12CO and CHIMPS 13CO and C18O 3-2 data.

 ## Installation
 The easiest way to install COLTE is via pip